Roof Replacement Financing: A Checklist For Homeowners

 Not all roof repairs or replacements are created equal.
 Before contacting a contractor, it’s a wise decision to learn a little bit about the costs you can expect during your roofing project—and any surprise expenses that could pop up along the way.

-- Learn the ins-and-outs of roof types and shingles.
+- Learn the ins-and-outs of roof types, roof styles and shingles.
 This will help you better understand your needs, preferences, and to get started on creating a budget for your roofing project.

 - Budget for labor costs.
 These typically range between $1.50 and $3.65 per square foot of roofing material installed, depending on the type of roof.